raymondbutcher/pretf/docs/index.md

 Pretf is a completely transparent, drop-in Terraform wrapper that generates Terraform configuration with Python.
 It requires no configuration and no changes to standard Terraform projects to start using it.

-Terraform is good at managing resources, and the configuration language HCL is sometimes quite nice, but HCL is very limited when compared to Python.
-Luckily, Terraform also supports configuration as JSON files.
-Pretf allows you to write Python code, with for-loops and everything, to output simple JSON files for Terraform.
+Terraform includes first-class support for configuration in JSON files.
+Pretf generates those JSON files using your Python functions.

 ## Requirements